Have you ever noticed how Christmas songs are either extremely happy or sad?

-So we strive to jolly up the season every year.
-We dream of the perfect Christmas and exhaust ourselves pushing it into reality.
+So we strive to jolly up the season every year; dreaming of the perfect Christmas and exhausting ourselves pushing it into reality.

 We decorate with tinsel and lights, pick out the perfect tacky sweater, make appearances at the parties, drink the eggnog, snap some pictures, purchase presents, watch our favorite Christmas movies, spend time with family, take more pictures, wrap the presents, restage then retake the pictures and all in a grand effort to create an experience we will remember and cherish.

 We want Christmas to be merry.
 And we dislike the dark side of Christmas—the corners of our lives where twinkle lights go to die.
 At this point, Christmas illuminates our darkness.